Vectari/serduszka-dwa/README.md

 ## What I learned in this project?
     > First of all CSS and JavaScript.
 I have much fun create this page with all features like
-    > sticky droplist navbar whis is necessary for mobile users or optimizing everything for
+    > sticky droplist navbar which is necessary for mobile users or optimizing everything for
     > faster loading compared to the previous version.